GaijinRyman/LearningJapaneseResources/readme.md

 ### Other Links:

-1. **[All Kinds of Resources You Can Imagine Uploaded by Me](https://file.io/ubB2gyLw8fie)** - Faster, Torrent.
+1. **[All Kinds of Resources You Can Imagine Uploaded by Me](https://filebin.net/ea5roob5h1f551p2)** - Faster, Torrent.
 I will only seed by a limited period of time because I have a small HDD.
 So If You Have a Good Amount of HDD Space, Seed And Share With The World!
-Credits to uploaders, I just hoarded them.
+Credits to uploaders, I just hoarded them. - Keep This Link Alive It Experes in 6 days of inactivity.
 2. **[Dictionary Collection](https://cloud.freemdict.com/index.php/s/pgKcDcbSDTCzXCs?path=%2FJAPANESE) | [Audio Forvo](https://cloud.freemdict.com/index.php/s/pgKcDcbSDTCzXCs?path=%2F0%20Forvo%20audio)** - Various Formats.
 3. [Japanese Verb/Adjective/Noun Inflections](https://hayashibe.jp/tr/juman/dictionary/cform)
 4. [Kanji Homophone List](https://www.bretmayer.com/ijidokun.html)